TGenNorth/ISGPipeline/README.txt

 ISG generated for that particular sample.
 For example, let's say that your analysis included a raw reads file named "ABC.fastq".
-ISG will create a directory named after the sample "ABC" (for a discussion on how ISG determines sample names see "section").
+ISG will create a directory named after the sample "ABC" (for a discussion on how ISG determines sample names see "SAMPLE NAMES").
 Inside that directory would be the following files (listed by extension): bam, bai, bed, summary, and vcf.

 The "ref" directory is created to store duplicated regions found in the reference as